As I write this, tears swirl my vision and burn paths down my cheeks, while Oliver and Bernice try to soothe me sweetly with hugs.

 Next, I performed each fold of the crane on a big piece of paper at the front of class, then sprinted hither and thither ensuring each kid was on track to create a bird and not a sea monster.
 I’m pretty sure one boy was close to creating a saber-tooth tiger before I snatched the crumpled paper from his paws and fixed the impending disaster.

-It took some sweat and a whole lot of re-folding with our grubby fingers, but by the end of the class, all forty kids and their beautiful teacher (pictured in the red shirt to the lower right) clutched a soaring Japanese crane!
+It took some sweat and a whole lot of re-folding with our grubby fingers, but by the end of the class, all forty kids and their beautiful teacher (pictured in the red shirt, above) clutched a soaring Japanese crane!

 As I gazed out at the unbridled joy on the faces of every student (and perhaps every paper crane as well) in that cement block classroom, I realized: vocabulary and reading strategies had been fun, but folding this bird today was SUPER fun.